jkbz64/TwitchQt/README.md

 #### C++11 compatible compiler

 ## Usage
-Clone this library whenever you want and just `include(path/to/TwitchQt.pri)` in your .pro file.
+Clone this library wherever you want and just `include(path/to/TwitchQt.pri)` in your .pro file.

 There will be (hopefully) a single .hpp version of this library which will make things easier in the future.